mlip-cmu/book/10-deploying-a-model.md

 <figcaption>

 Korean signs in central Seoul (by [8minwoo](https://pixabay.com/photos/nightlife-republic-of-korea-jongno-2162772/)).
-Foreigners would likely benefit from translations.
+Foreigners would likely benefit from translations. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>